 While many people use “UX design” interchangeably with “UI design” or “usability,” it’s actually much bigger than both of those concepts.

 UX design is an umbrella term that considers UI design and usability but thinks about a product’s development from start to finish including branding, design, usability, and function.
 A product or website that you think is great went through a UX design process that thought about the entire process of acquiring, owning, and troubleshooting before it was ever produced.

-Good UX design is entirely dependant on the product and the context in which it is used.
+Good UX design is entirely dependent on the product and the context in which it is used.
 If your end-user thinks you have a fantastically designed product, that’s how you know it was a good UX design.

 Luckily, you CAN determine what makes a great UX design course and there are many scattered across the internet.

 In no particular order, here are our top 5 free courses that you can take this year and get your UX design on.